Vectorized/multicaller/README.md

 - Multiple input calldata arrays instead of an array of structs for more compact calldata encoding.

 - Omission of utility functions like `getBlockNumber` for more efficient function dispatch.
 If you need those functions, just add those functions into your contract, or read them off a separate utility contract like [MakerDao's Multicall](https://github.com/makerdao/multicall).

+## Use Cases

+For the following, the contracts must read the `msg.sender` from the multicaller contract.

+The `MulticallerReader` library can be used for efficient reading.

+- Calling access role restricted functions across multiple contracts in a single transaction.

+- Approving a trusted operator contract to transfer tokens, and then doing the transfer in a single transaction.

+  > **Warning** This will skip the approval warning on wallets.
+To mitigate phishing risk, you should make a custom approval function that validates a time-limited [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signature signed by the `msg.sender`.

 ## Safety